“And God is able to make all grace abound to you,

 2 Corinthians 9:8

 “God is able.”
 Those have to be three of my favorite words in the whole Bible.
 In fact, several of my favorite passages begin with these same, or very similar words of encouragement.
-For example, consider, the following passages:
+For example, consider, the following passages:so that having all contentment in all things at all times,

 “God . . .is able to build you up and to give you the inheritance among all those who are sanctified.”
 Acts 20:32